Alexandrite gemstone

 For a long time, the unique quality of alexandrites was also a kind of method for checking a stone for originality, but in the 20th century, people learned how to make artificial stones that changed color like real alexandrites.

-Aquamarine gemstone
+Topaz gemstone

-See also: Amber gemstone
+See also: Lapis lazuli gemstone

-Corundum gemstone
+Morganite gemstone

 The most popular stones in our encyclopedia: